int sqlite3changegroup_add(sqlite3_changegroup*, int nData, void *pData);

 |DELETE||UPDATE||The new change is ignored.
 This case does not occur if the new changeset was recorded immediately after the changesets already added to the changegroup.|

 If the new changeset contains changes to a table that is already present in the changegroup, then the number of columns and the position of the primary key columns for the table must be consistent.
 If this is not the case, this function fails with SQLITE_SCHEMA.
 If the input changeset appears to be corrupt and the corruption is detected, SQLITE_CORRUPT is returned.
 Or, if an out-of-memory condition occurs during processing, this function returns SQLITE_NOMEM.
-In all cases, if an error occurs the final contents of the changegroup is undefined.
+In all cases, if an error occurs the state of the final contents of the changegroup is undefined.

 If no error occurs, SQLITE_OK is returned.